Passion. You know it when you feel it. So when did you last feel passionate about a bank or a pension policy?

 Quite.
 The dictionary definition of passion is “a strong and barely contained emotion” or “the suffering and death of Jesus.”

-Yet two clicks into a Google search you will find the National Health Service, Ordnance Survey and a spa centre each claiming all their people feel passionate about their work.
+Yet two clicks into a Google search you will find the Health Service Executive, drinks producers and a spa centre each claiming all their people feel passionate about their work.

 That’s the car wash cancelled then.
-And I really have to reassess that stint I had earning holiday money on the till at Sainsbury’s age 17.
+And I really have to reassess that stint I had earning holiday money on the till at my local supermarket age 17.

 Of course, we all hope people find work that they love.
 And we understand that sometimes people can feel a strong attachment to and take pride in – say – a car or a top-of-the range smartphone.